engity-com/bifroest/docs/reference/auditlog/remote-targets/index.md

 Factories return `RemoteTargetSettings` with a stable, non-secret `DestinationIdentity` and a positive `PublishAttemptTimeout`.
 A factory can be invoked separately for audit-log and inherited recording delivery, so every invocation must return an independently owned target.
 The target's `Publish` method must honor context cancellation, and `Close` must unblock an active publication during shutdown.

 Targets can additionally implement `audit.RemoteArtifactTarget` to accept byte-exact artifacts such as sealed session recordings. `PublishArtifact` must verify the supplied `ArtifactDigest`, preserve the same atomic and idempotent publication semantics as journal segments, and reject conflicting content at the same producer-relative file name.
 Existing custom targets that only implement `audit.RemoteTarget` remain journal-only.

+The delivery worker checks the local artifact bytes against their signed receipt before calling `PublishArtifact`; custom targets remain responsible for the integrity of the bytes they actually store and for rejecting a different remote object at the same path.

 Before a sealed session recording is published locally, Bifröst stores a signed delivery receipt below the Recording repository's `.delivery` directory.
 The receipt binds the exact artifact digest and size to the selected target names and effective destination fingerprints.
 This snapshot remains authoritative for that artifact when targets are later added, removed, reordered, or reconfigured; an existing sealed artifact without its matching receipt is rejected fail-closed during service startup.
 The receipt also contains the persistent outbox state for [`session.recording.delivery.failed` and `session.recording.delivery.succeeded`](../events.md#sessionrecordingdeliveryfailed).
 Receipt files count toward the Recording repository's `maximumSpoolBytes` limit.
 Every state transition atomically replaces its receipt, so the old and temporary copies can coexist briefly; quota admission accounts for the durable replacement size, while a temporary copy left by a crash is fully inventoried and recovered before further spool growth is admitted.